Safety & Guardrails

 How It Works

-1. The agent generates a response based on RAG context
+1. The agent generates a response using retrieved RAG context.

-2. HallucinationGuard compares the response against the RAG context
+2. HallucinationGuard compares the response against that context.

 Threshold Tuning